kevinludwig/node-lwes/README.md

 This is a javascript port of LWES (www.lwes.org).

-This is a work in progress.
+This is a work in progress, and is not a functional implementation.
 Do NOT use it (yet).

 ### Open issues

-* figure out how/if I can support encodings other than utf-8
+* only supports utf-8
-* bounds check string fields (event words, attribute words, etc)
+* needs bounds checking on some fields (max field size, max key size, etc.)
-* check that the serialization format is correct
+* needs tests
-* cross check against a different language implementation
+* missing ESF
-* figure out how to support ESF
+* missing Startup/Shutdown/Stat events
-*  write tests
+* not cross platform tested.

 ### Examples